hyperhq/docs.hypercontainer.io/get_started/lifecycle.md

 In both cases, pod and VM are inseverable.
 Hyper will automatically provision a new VM instance to host the pod, and the pod will be `Running`.

 However, you can also create a pod, but without an underlying VM.
-In such case, the pod stays in `Pending` state.
+In such case, the pod stays in `Created` state.

     [root@user ~:]# hyper create -p podfile.json